lautik/e6-fzftag/README.md

 A quickstart guide to fzf, which should be augmented by viewing the fzf man page, particularly the KEY BINDINGS and EXTENDED SEARCH MODE sections:

 * Typing most normal keys -- a-z, A-Z, 0-9, space, backspace, etc.. -- edits the current query.
 The query is used to find particular items.
 Do not confuse the query (what you are currently searching for) with the selection (the particular items you have already selected with `Tab`, typically shown with a `>` character to their left.)
-* `Tab`	Toggle selection of the current tag
-        (ie. select it if it isn't selected; deselect it if it is)
+* `Tab`	Toggle selection of the current tag, then (ft-specific override) erase query and move down in the results list (ie. select the item if it isn't selected; deselect it if it is).
+        The 'vanilla' behaviour of fzf is only to toggle selection of the current tag.
 * `Ctrl-k`	Kill(erase) last word from query. eg `blue eye<Ctrl-k>` -> `blue`
+* `Ctrl-a` / `Ctrl-e`	Go to beginning of query string or end of query string respectively (also accessible via Home, End)
 * `Enter`	Confirm selection and exit.
 * `Escape`  Cancel and exit (returns an empty selection, ie. no tags)
 * `Cursor Keys`	Move through options